-- As of January 1, 2022, your Health Equity card will be deactivated and you must use your new Optum debit card for your HRA/FSA account for expenses incurred on or after January 1, 2022.
+- As of January 1, 2022, your Health Equity card was deactivated and you must use your new Optum debit card for your HRA/FSA account for expenses incurred on or after January 1, 2022.
 For questions related to your 2022 FSA or HRA claims, visit the Optum website or contact Optum at 866-860-7260.

 - UofL now uses the rollover provision allowed under IRS rules, which replaces the grace period used in previous plan years.
 If you participate in either of the FSAs, the IRS is allowing rollover of your 2021 FSA funds until December 31, 2022 due to the pandemic.